openworm/org.geppetto.docs/source/eclipsesetup.rst

   * `http://www.eclipse.org/downloads/packages/eclipse-ide-java-ee-developers/neon3 <http://www.eclipse.org/downloads/packages/eclipse-ide-java-ee-developers/neon3>`__
   * Taking eclipse from any other repository is discouraged

-* Install Geppetto Sources
+* Install Virgo Server and Geppetto Sources

-  * Now you need to clone the geppetto sources locally unless you have them already.
-If not follow the steps for either `OSX or Linux <http://docs.geppetto.org/en/latest/osxlinuxsetup.html#setup-geppetto-repositories>` or `Windows < http://docs.geppetto.org/en/latest/windowssetup.html#setup-geppetto-repositories>`.
+  * Now you need to install Virgo and clone the geppetto sources locally unless you have done those steps already.
+If not follow the instructions for either `OSX or Linux <http://docs.geppetto.org/en/latest/osxlinuxsetup.html>` or `Windows < http://docs.geppetto.org/en/latest/windowssetup.html>`.
 Follow the steps until Deploying Geppetto section and make sure to use the eclipse flag when you use the update_server script.

 	``./update_server eclipse``

   *  Now we need to import all the bundles that were cloned into Eclipse (File->Import-> “Import Existing project into workspace” and follow the instructions).
   * You now have all the Geppetto bundles in your workspace, let's add the Virgo Server.

-* Install Virgo Tomcat Server

-  * `Download the zip file  <http://www.eclipse.org/downloads/download.php?file=/virgo/release/VP/3.6.4.RELEASE/virgo-tomcat-server-3.6.4.RELEASE.zip>`__
-  * This will depend on your OS, for Ubuntu: download the zip file and do: “sudo unzip virgo-tomcat-server-3.6.4.RELEASE.zip -d /opt/”  Make sure that the directory you are installing to matches the directory you have set as the SERVER_HOME path in your .bashrc file.

 * Install Virgo IDE Tooling